Japan "on the brink" as it struggles to hold back coronavirus

+"What we can do is to lock down cities or zones, which means more stringent, more harsh control on movement," Hokkaido University professor Hiroshi Nishiura said.
+"It may not be possible under the current legislation but we are thinking about the possibility," he said.

-SHORTAGES LOOM Another expert, Hokkaido University's Hiroshi Nishiura, said that some strained regions could see the same sort of shortage of respirators for severely ill patients suffered elsewhere.
+SHORTAGES LOOM Earlier, Nishiura said that some strained regions could see the same sort of shortage of respirators for severely ill patients experienced elsewhere.

 The experts urged areas that have seen sharp spikes in infections over the past week to tell residents to stay home and avoid gatherings of more than 10 people.
 Tokyo Governor Yuriko Koike has requested that residents of the city of nearly 14 million people stay indoors and avoid restaurants and bars, steps she reiterated on Wednesday.